AIS-SNU/PID-Comm/README.md

     PIDCOMM_OPERATOR reduction_type)
 ```

-Assuming that there are eight participating nodes with an array [0, 1, 2, 3].
+Assume there are eight nodes in communication, each containing 4 integers [0, 1, 2, 3].
-After executing pidcomm_all_reduce(), all nodes will have the same array [0, 8, 16, 24].
+After executing pidcomm_all_reduce(), all nodes will contain the same result [0, 8, 16, 24], the sum of the integers in the communicating nodes.

-Now, let's learn how to use PID-Comm.
+The instructions below provide instructions on how to use PID-Comm.
 First, include the PID-Comm header files with ```#include <pidcomm.h>```.
 After the previous step, you need to configure the hypercube settings.
 Here is an example: